HarperDB/template-redirector/README.md

 The Redirector is a Harper component built to handle large-scale redirect needs.
 It enhances the performance and scalability of existing redirector applications, supporting use cases that require hundreds of thousands to millions of redirects.

+### What is Harper

+Harper is a Composable Application Platform that merges database, cache, app logic, and messaging into a single runtime.
+Components like this plug directly into Harper, letting you build and scale distributed services fast—without managing separate systems.
+Built for geo-distributed apps with low latency and high uptime by default.

 ## Features

 - CSV and JSON based redirect rule import